CodeGoat-dev/SecureMe/readme.md

 - **Tilt Detection**
   Monitor tilt or movement of the device itself using a tilt sensor.

+- **Sound Detection**
+  Detect sound near the system using a high intensity microphone sensor.

 - **Alarm Sounds**
   Choose between various alarm sounds emitted by the onboard buzzer to suit your environment.